 GeneCards Summary for SOAT2 Gene

 SOAT2 (Sterol O-Acyltransferase 2) is a Protein Coding gene.
-Among its related pathways are Metabolism and Glucose / Energy Metabolism.
-GO annotations related to this gene include cholesterol binding and fatty-acyl-CoA binding.
-An important paralog of this gene is DGAT1.
+Diseases associated with SOAT2 include Lysosomal And Lipase Deficiency and Lysosomal Acid Lipase Deficiency.
+Among its related pathways are cholesterol biosynthesis I and Metabolism.
+Gene Ontology (GO) annotations related to this gene include transferase activity, transferring acyl groups and fatty-acyl-CoA binding.
+An important paralog of this gene is SOAT1.

 Plays a role in lipoprotein assembly and dietary cholesterol absorption.
 In addition to its acyltransferase activity, it may act as a ligase.
 May provide cholesteryl esters for lipoprotein secretion from hepatocytes and intestinal mucosa.